 It is helpful, even essential, to keep the storyline of Scripture in mind at all times as you read the Bible.
 If the Bible is about what God is doing to glorify Himself by redeeming His fallen creation, then you’d expect Scripture to point out over and over how God glorifies Himself by saving people from the power of sin.
 It should be no surprise that God’s standards are higher than we can possibly meet, because Scripture is not the story of man working harder and harder to achieve equality with God.
 Impossible standards like “Love your enemies” or even “Love your neighbor as yourself” are just reminders of how far we’ve fallen and how much divine power it’s going to take to buy us completely back from slavery to sin.

-Identity: A Biblical Worldview of Yourself (Part 1: Cultural Analysis)
+Identity: A Biblical Worldview of Yourself (Part 2: Biblical Teaching)

-I delivered the following talk during the Sunday school hour at Tri-County Bible Church in Madison, Ohio, pastored by my longtime, respected friend Joe Tyrpak.
+I delivered the following sermon at Tri-County Bible Church in Madison, Ohio, pastored by my longtime, respected friend Joe Tyrpak.
 Watch or read.
 Or both.
-Or neither—and skip to the end for some book recommendations.Today in Sunday school...
+Or neither.
+It's ok.It’s a distinct honor to serve you today.
+I have known your pastor since I was 16 or 17...

 Mark,